jsiwiecki/2023_ETL_Postgres/README.md

 # 2023_ETL_Postgres

 ### Brief description
-This project is about to ingest json data in a PostgresSQL database and then using PySpark for data processing.
+This project is about to ingest json data into a PostgresSQL database and then using PySpark for data processing.

-### Technology used
+### Technology:
 - PostgreSQL,
 - Docker,
 - SQLAlchemy,
 - Python,
 - PySpark.